 - How do you take care of a PEG tube?

-- What exact nutritional formula is placed through the PEG tube?
+- What can you put into the PEG tube?

 - How is a PEG tube used for feeding?

 After the PEG tube is put in, a nutritionist or nurse will go through exactly how to use the tube.
 Special tools are needed to put the formula or water into the PEG tube.
 The tube must also be flushed with water after every use to avoid clogging.